eitanyaffe/hpipe/README.md

 The pipeline uses as input two raw reads of DNA libraries.

 * Assembly library, used to generate a metagenomic assembly.
-The location of the fastq file is determined by the `ASSEMBLY_INPUTDIR` in the path_vars file.
+The location of the paired fastq files is determined by the `ASSEMBLY_INPUTDIR` in the path_vars file.

 * Hi-C library, used to infer the background model and infer anchor/genome pairs.
-The location of the fastq file is determined by the `HIC_INPUTDIR` in the path_vars file.
+The location of the paired fastq files is determined by the `HIC_INPUTDIR` in the path_vars file.

 User-defined parameters in user_vars include: